-IX.
-Alternative Instruction
+X. Alternative Instruction

 When a student of any age is removed from class by a teacher or a student of compulsory attendance age is suspended from school pursuant to Education Law §3214, the district will take immediate steps to provide alternative means of instruction for the student.
+Students with Disabilities shall receive alternative instruction in accordance with federal and state law and regulations.

-X. Discipline of Students with Disabilities
+XI.
+Discipline of Students with Disabilities